oracle/docker-images/OracleHTTPServer/samples/1221-ohs-domain/README.md

 Example of Oracle HTTP Server with Weblogic Proxy Plugin
 ===============
-This Dockerfile extends the Oracle HTTP Install image by creating a sample OHSdomain and configures Oracle WebLogic Server Proxy Plug-In  in order to load balance a WebLogic cluster, from inside a container in the same network as the WLS Cluster.
+This Dockerfile extends the Oracle HTTP Install image by creating a sample OHSdomain and configures Oracle WebLogic Server Proxy Plug-In  in order to load balance a WebLogic cluster, from inside a container in the same network as the Weblogic Cluster.

 ## How to build image and run container
 First make sure you have the Oracle HTTP install image (oracle/ohs:12.2.1-sa) ready by running following command as root user
 $ docker images

-1.To build the domain image using this sample Dockerfile, run as root user:
+1.To build the domain image using this sample Dockerfile, run command:

     $ docker build --force-rm=true --no-cache=true --rm=true -t sampleohs:12.2.1 --build-arg NM_PASSWORD=welcome1 .

-2.To start the Container with above image , run as root user :
+2.To start the Container with above image , run command :

     $ docker run -d --env-file ./env.list -p 7777:7777  sampleohs:12.2.1 configureWLSProxyPlugin.sh

+ ######Note : env.list file should have valid values of WEBLOGIC_HOST, WEBLOGIC_PORT and WEBLOGIC_CLUSTER from existing containers running WebLogic servers.

 ## Configuring the Oracle WebLogic Server Proxy Plug-In with Oracle HTTP Server
 Oracle WebLogic Server Proxy Plug-In (mod_wl_ohs)is used for proxying requests from Oracle HTTP Server to Oracle WebLogic Server.